Carocim/carocim.github.io/_posts/2025-11-29-retro-things-and-modding-them.md

 ## <span style="color: white;">Gaming Experience</span>

 If you mostly play triple-A titles on the highest specs, you probably won’t appreciate it a hundred percent.
 But it was great.
 No lag, responsive.
 At one point the homebrew community even ported GTA titles on the Vita — including **Vice City** — at the same time Nintendo released their “definitive edition” trilogy on the Switch.
 And it was still a hundred times better on the Vita.
+I remember making a video about it, it's linked below.

 [![My PSP/Vita gameplay](https://img.youtube.com/vi/xIDP6UuF460/hqdefault.jpg)](https://www.youtube.com/watch?v=xIDP6UuF460)